PEXANE2/azure-docs.tr-tr/articles/backup/use-restapi-update-vault-properties.md

 #### <a name="responses"></a>Yanıtlar

-' GET ' işlemi için başarılı yanıt aşağıda gösterilmiştir:
+'GET' işlemi için başarılı yanıt aşağıda gösterilmiştir:

 |Adı  |Tür  |Açıklama  |
 |---------|---------|---------|